Cesky Krumlov Food

 Address: Latrán 20, 381 01 Český Krumlov

 BON BON is a chocolate and marzipan shop in Latrán.
-It is best for small gifts, pralines, chocolate bars, and compact sweets that travel better than cakes.
-The location works well before or after the castle route.
-Check hours before going, because small specialty shops may keep shorter schedules than cafés
+Stop here for pralines, chocolate bars, marzipan, and small gift boxes that travel better than cakes.
+The location fits naturally before or after the castle route, but check hours before going because small specialty shops may keep shorter schedules than cafés.

 Candy Shop